Phlapphla Chai: History

 On the evening of 3 July 1974, the area became the site of the "Chinatown Riots", a violent incident that left 26 dead and more than 120 injured.
 The unrest began when two police officers arrested a taxi driver for illegal parking.
 The driver resisted and shouted that he was being assaulted, attracting a crowd to the Phlapphla Chai Police Station.
 Tensions escalated quickly, and the disturbance spread to nearby locations such as Hua Lamphong, the 22 July Circle, King Chulalongkorn Memorial Hospital, Rama IV Road, and Wang Burapha.
 Protesters set fire to public buildings, hurled explosives, and opened fire on the police, who were initially unable to regain control.
 The riots lasted for four days until the government, led by Prime Minister Sanya Dharmasakti, declared a state of emergency.
 Order was eventually restored after military and police forces were deployed to suppress the uprising.
 This incident is widely regarded as the first major public revolt since the October 14 uprising the previous year.
 In its aftermath, the Ministry of Interior issued an official statement, stating that the unrest had stemmed from a violent confrontation between two local mafia factions known as the Dragon Gang and the Eagle Gang.

+Phlapphla Chai Road bustling with people dressed in red for good fortune during Chinese New Year 2021, in the area of the Poh Teck Tung Foundation, home to the Tai Hong Kong Shrine (Phlapphla Chai Police Station is on the left).

 Today, Phlapphla Chai remains one of the areas in Bangkok with a high concentration of Sino-Thai residents.
 Located near Yaowarat and Charoen Krung Roads, the area is home to numerous restaurants and street food vendors, some of which have been recognised with Bib Gourmand distinctions by the Michelin Guide.
 In the past, it was also known as a hub for photography equipment shops.